5ifar/Svviggy/Case Study Analysis using SQL Queries/Case Study Solutions.md

 ### 19. What is the distribution of delivery partners in the Delivery Partners table?

 **Steps:**
-- Group the `delivery_partners` table by `partner_name` field and calculte the count of rows based on partner group.
+- Group the `delivery_partners` table by `partner_name` field and calculate the count of rows based on partner group.
 Arrange the result by `"Partner Count"` in descending order.

 **Query:**
 ```sql